 Also, in my trawlings of the Web, I've come across one individual with a largish family who has actually used them this way at home to reduce his own personal IT budget!

-I have an HP t5730 with XPe/IE7 that I've set up for my grandchildren to use on the BBC cbeebies website.
-What ever they end up doing can be fixed with a reboot.
+In the past when they were young I set up an HP t5730 with XPe/IE7 for my grandchildren to use on the BBC cbeebies website.
+What ever they end up doing could be fixed with a reboot.
 (Once up and running any changes happen in RAM and vanish when the system is restarted).

-I've used an unaltered HP t5700 running XPe and Internet Explorer 6.0 to check the rendering of the pages on this site.
+In the early days of this site I used an unaltered HP t5700 running XPe and Internet Explorer 6.0 to check the rendering of the pages on this site.
 In mid 2010 14% of visitors were still using IE6.
-As of May 2011 this has dropped to 2%.
+By May 2011 this dropped to 2%.

-These descriptions generally appear in the 'Linux' tab associated with the hardware I used.
-The more extensive write-ups (and any general ones) I've also put in the projects section.
+Descriptions of what I (or others) have done with thin clients often appear in one of the tabs associated with the hardware that was used.
+The more extensive write-ups (and any general ones) might appear in the projects section or the Linux section.

-My main Windows computer (a Shuttle XPC) draws 20W when it is off(!), and 140W-170W when it is running.
-By comparison a Compaq EVO T20 draws 4W when off, and ~14W when running.
-A Neoware CA15 draws 0W when off, and 14W-18W when running.
+When I first started playing with thin clients my main Windows computer (a Shuttle XPC) was drawing 20W when it was off(!), and 140W-170W when it was running.
+By comparison thin clients, then and now, draw at the most a few watts when off, and maybe ~10W-15W when running.
 These are significant savings.